Last Updated on August 1, 2021

 Ever tried to sleep under the sky where stars are your better companions?

 If not, you should try out once to enjoy the peace and silence of the mountains.
 There is nothing better than tent camping to get such a privilege.
 Tent camping allows you to enjoy fresh air, perpetual peace and wild nature.

-Many of us like to spend an evening around a campfire and roasting marshmallows.
-At the same time, a strange fear comes in mind as you may need to sleep in the ground with no heat and AC.
-Also, many of us worried about choosing a camping tent, setting up a tent cot, and so on.
+But at the same time, a strange fear comes to mind as you may need to sleep on the ground with no heat and AC.
+Also, many of us are worried about choosing a camping tent, setting up the tent cot, and so on.

 For newbies, we are here to break down some tent camping tips.
 Our helpful guide will make your journey easier.
 It doesn’t need to be too much complex once you know the essential camping tips.
 Before we go through our camping guide, let’s check out tent camping checklist.

 Essential items are:

 - Camping Pillow

 - Air Mattress or Thermarest

 - Safety Gears